Katharine McPhee: 2006–08: Katharine McPhee and feature-film debut

 In August 2008, McPhee made her debut in The House Bunny as a member of a misfit sorority.
 McPhee released a cover of the song "I Know What Boys Like", featuring other cast members.
 In September 2008, she took part in Chris Botti's concert.
 She sang "I've Got You Under My Skin" accompanied by Botti on trumpet.
 The concert was aired on PBS in January 2009 and the live album, Chris Botti in Boston, was released March 31, 2009.

 2009–10: Unbroken, TV shows, and movie projects

-On January 27, 2009, that McPhee had signed a record deal with Verve Forecast Records (part of the Verve Music Group under Universal Music Group).
+On January 27, 2009, McPhee signed a record deal with Verve Forecast Records (part of the Verve Music Group under Universal Music Group).